 Ordering a hassle

-Mixbook Photo Printing: What I don't like
+Mixbook Photo Printing review: What I don't like

 The website looks quite pretty, but placing my order wasn't the smoothest experience.
 I wish it were all a bit more straightforward, and I don't appreciate the constant pop-ups asking me for feedback while I'm ordering.
 I don't quite understand why Mixbook's 20x30 print was so much more stubbornly rolled than the same size print packed into the same size tube from other sites.